 1. Manfrotto 055 Aluminum 3-Section Tripod Kit

-This tripod includes a three-way head for one price point.
+This tripod includes a three-way head.
 What a deal!

 For that reason alone, it is a great tripod to start with.

 It also can do overhead shots without an extra piece of equipment.

 A bit heavy of a tripod to use as a walk around, but if you travel by car, or motorcycle and only plan a few hundred yards walk to your subject, this shouldn’t be an issue.